gilesgamon/terraform-provider-bitbucket/docs/resources/branching_model.md

 * `name` - (Optional) The configured branch.
 It must be null when `use_mainbranch` is true.
 Otherwise it must be a non-empty value.
 It is possible for the configured branch to not exist (e.g. it was deleted after the settings are set).
 * `use_mainbranch` - (Optional) Indicates if the setting points at an explicit branch (`false`) or tracks the main branch (`true`).
 When `true` the name must be null or not provided.
 When `false` the name must contain a non-empty branch name.
 * `branch_does_not_exist` - (Optional) Optional and only returned for a repository's branching model.
 Indicates if the indicated branch exists on the repository (`false`) or not (`true`).
 This is useful for determining a fallback to the mainbranch when a repository is inheriting its project's branching model.
+* `default_branch_deletion` - (Optional) Sets the default for deleting the source branch after merging a pull request.
+This setting can be overridden on merge.

 ### Branch Type